Science Department Courses

 0357 Full Year 1 Credit Grade 9-10

 Earth and Space Science is a Regents course that follows the New York State Science Learning Standards with a strong emphasis on scientific inquiry, data analysis, and critical thinking skills.
 Disciplinary Core Ideas cover major concepts related to Earth’s systems, including the structure of the Earth, the rock cycle, plate tectonics, weather systems, climate change, the solar system, and the universe.
 Scientific practices emphasize hands-on investigations, data collection and analysis, model building, and scientific argumentation to understand Earth and space phenomena.
 Crosscutting concepts Integrate concepts like patterns, cause and effect, systems and system interactions, stability and change to connect different aspects of Earth and space science.
-This course has a mandatory laboratory requirement and culminates with the required Earth Science Regents examination in June.
+This course has a mandatory 1200-minute lab requirement, 3 required state labs, and culminates with a required Regents Exam in June.

 Prerequisite: Biology